danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 this idea into the core language.

 Relocatable objects is a key property of Rust types and allows for efficient code generation.
-When an object is relocatable, it means that the combination of "move construction" and "destruction" can be combined into a single `memcpy()`.
+When an object is relocatable, it means that the combination of "move to destination" and "destroy source" can be combined into a single `memcpy()`.
 And LLVM loves to optimize `memcpy()`s, so this leads to some really good code generation.

 In Rust, _all_ moves are relocations.
 And any use of an lvalue that is not `Copy` will move (relocate) the object.